GirmadaShaw/CosmoCloud/README.md

 This is a part of Hiring Task.
 Developed and Deployed by Paramveer Singh

 ## Local Installation
-It is recommended to create a virtual environment.
+It is recommended to create a virtual environment first.
 You can run this application in 3 simple steps:

 1. Clone the Repository